 McCarthy teaches members of disadvantaged local communities how to grow fruit, herbs and vegetables using eco-friendly and regenerative techniques.
 Seeds and training have also been given to 11 vulnerable families in nearby Lynedoch who have started their own food gardens at home.

 Working together as a community is critical to Spier’s efforts.
 The Living Soils Community Learning Farm is a partnership between Woolworths, Spier and the Sustainability Institute.
-Based at Spier, this learning farm demonstrates ecologically restorative methods to grow nutrient-rich foods to improve community food security.
-Since it was established in November 2019, approximately 1700 kilograms of produce have been harvested from just under a hectare of land.
+Based at Spier, this learning farm demonstrates ecologically-restorative methods to grow nutrient-rich foods to improve community food security.
+Since it was established in November 2019, approximately 1700 kilograms of produce have been harvested from just under a hectare land.

 On Thursday, 26 March 2020, ahead of the nationwide lockdown, Spier partnered with the Sustainability Institute and the Living Soils Community Learning Farm to compile and distribute relief food boxes to provide nourishment to 450 vulnerable families during the lockdown period.
 With an average of five members per family, approximately 2 500 people received help.

 “It was a wonderful moment when we delivered the first order to the Sustainability Institute, to use in the meals prepared for approximately 200 impoverished and at-risk children from the Lynedoch community that attend one of the schools at the Institute.
 This is one of the main objectives of the Living Soils Community Learning Farm, to improve food security within the community, starting with early childhood development (ECD) centres,“ says Rirhandzu Marivate, Project Manager for the Living Soils Community Learning Farm.